kbventures/next-i18next-blog/blog.md

 \[NPX\]([https://docs.npmjs.com/cli/v8/commands/npx](https://docs.npmjs.com/cli/v8/commands/npx)) is a package runner that comes with NPM that allows you to run packages without installing them globally.

-(Create-next-app)\[[https://nextjs.org/docs/pages/api-reference/create-next-app](https://nextjs.org/docs/pages/api-reference/create-next-app)\] is a package utility to set up a Next.js app and the @latest flag indicates installs the most up-to-date version.
+\[Create-next-app\]\[[https://nextjs.org/docs/pages/api-reference/create-next-app](https://nextjs.org/docs/pages/api-reference/create-next-app)\] is a package utility to set up a Next.js app and the @latest flag selects to installs the most up-to-date version.

 Next.js supports many of the tools we will be using out of the box and configured for you.